faded-penguin021/AdvancedAutoBrightness/CONTRIBUTING.md

 Thank you for your interest in AAB.

-### No Pull Requests
+### No Direct Pull Requests
-This project is "my child". **I do not accept Pull Requests.**
+This project is "my child". **I do not accept direct Pull Requests.**
 The `main` branch is reserved strictly for my own releases.
-Any PRs opened will be closed without review.
+Please open an [Issue](https://github.com/faded-penguin021/AdvancedAutoBrightness/issues) and discuss prior to opening the PR.

 ### Forking
 You are highly encouraged to **Fork** this repository.
 Under the MIT License, you are free to modify the logic, adopt the algorithms, and release your own versions in your own repositories.